The HPV Vaccine Reduces the Risk for Cervical Cancer

 HPV vaccines are designed to reduce the transmission of HPV types 6, 11, 16 and 18.
 The newest vaccines have been expanded to provide protection for nine different strains of the virus.
 However, in order for the vaccine to be effective and reduce the risk for developing cervical cancer, it must be administered at the right time in a female’s life.

 “The best time to get the HPV vaccine is before the first sexual encounter,” said Dr. Shahin.
-“The vaccine regimen, which is administered in three doses over six months, should ideally start at 11 years old.”
+“The vaccine regimen should ideally start at 11 years old.”

 Some parents are reluctant to move forward with the vaccine for their children at such a young age, but there is evidence that getting it early is most effective statistically.
 While the vaccine is recommended for anyone up to 26 years old, it’s typically less effective after someone has been exposed to the virus through sexual contact.